Sat May 27th, 10am @ ARCC – Spring Meeting

 The official “Ice Out” date for 11th CW was May 3rd.
 Graphs have been updated and can be found here: Ice Out and Ice In.
 Average Ice Out moved back a day to April 21st due to late spring arrival for the second year in a row.
 Because our 2022 Ice in was so close to our historical average of December 2nd, there has been no change.

 If anyone lives on 10th CW, and is present in late Nov/early Dec, as well as April/May, we’d love to get ice reports there to track as well.
 Just let Scott know via email.
-Also putting out a plug if anyone has older historical data for 11th CW, we’d add that in as well.
+Also putting out a plug if anyone has older historical data for 11th CW, we’d add that in also.

 Culvert Info